SageSeraph/Scuffed-Skymine-Simulator/README.md

 ## **FAQ:**

+**What is Scuffed Skymine Simulator?**

+Scuffed Skymine Simulator is a Minecraft idle fangame created entirely within Turbowarp.
+Its goal is to imitate the style of works within the community during the early-2010s.

 **What is index.html?**

 It's the current version of the game.
 I have to name it that as a limitation of Github Pages.